anishathalye/dotbot/README.md

 Setting up Dotbot as a submodule or subrepo locks it on the current version.
 You can upgrade Dotbot at any point.
-If using a submodule, run `git submodule update --remote dotbot`, substituting `dotbot` with the path to the Dotbot submodule.
+If using a submodule, run `git submodule update --remote dotbot`, substituting `dotbot` with the path to the Dotbot submodule; be sure to commit your changes before running `./install`, otherwise the old version of Dotbot will be checked out by the install script.
 If using a subrepo, run `git fetch && git checkout origin/master` in the Dotbot directory.

 ### Full Example